abarker/camel-snake-pep8/README.rst

-    2. If no occurrences of the new, proposed name exist in any file where changes are made then no warning will be given and all the instances of the old names will be converted to the new one.
+    2. If no occurrences of the new, proposed name exist in any file where changes are made then no warning will be given and all the instances of the old name will be converted to the new one.
 (If the string *does* exist in one of those files a warning will be given.)
 No name collisions can occur because the new name did not exist in any of those files in the first place.
 Any variables which end up with the same name already had the same